Family Mediation Certificate Courses

 Learn how to effectively mediate family disputes, separations, child custody issues, and divorces.
 Develop practical skills in conflict resolution, facilitation, and managing complex family dynamics.

-Accredited by the Ontario Association for Family Mediation (OAFM), ADR Institute of Canada (ADRIC), ADR Institute of Ontario (ADRIO) and meets requirements for Family Mediation Canada (FMC).
+Accredited by the Ontario Association for Family Mediation (OAFM), ADR Institute of Canada (ADRIC), and ADR Institute of Ontario (ADRIO).
+Meets requirements for Family Mediation Canada (FMC) and Mediate BC.

 Family Mediation Certificate Overview